segmentio/segment-docs/src/connections/destination-data-control.md

 ![](images/export-source-schema.png)

-CSV files are generated based on the current view of your Source Schema.
-Any search parameters or filters applied to the current Source Schema view are also applied to the CSV.
+CSV files generate based on the current view of your Source Schema.
+Any search parameters or filters you apply to the current Source Schema view also apply to the CSV.

 You can download the following Track events:
 - Event Name